emilianomassai/cs313_Node_js_Project/README.md

 TODO:

+- Now the user can log in with username and password.
+If the info is correct, the user can see his information.
+Otherwise, the user will see and error message.

 - Add a field in the message table like "chat room id" to assign it to a conversation between two users

 DONE - Delete the message field content when the message is sent